IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 29 March 2024 | 11:31
+### Check In
+ * Sitting down to work on this project

+### Goals
+ * Get the enemy class built out
+ * Build out the enemy manager
+ * Decide how levels/rooms will work in this game
+ * Implement a HUD
+ * Implement an analzer for the input combos

 ## 20 March 2024 | 14:02
 ### Check In
  * So, I hit this question of how do I handle collision for this game.
 I wanted to have a system that was relatively similar to how Unity implements it's collisions so that I could have a method similar to Unity's OnCollisionEnter().